 Board Members

-• Trey Rochford
+Trey Rochford

 As a private pilot with an instrument rating, Trey Rochford brings valuable aviation knowledge and operational insight to the Freedom Aviation Network board, helping shape policies and strategies that support the organization’s mission.
-His hands-on flying experience, including missions across teh southeastern United States to help survivors of human trafficking reach safety, gives him a unique perspective on the challenges and opportunities facing the network.
+His hands-on flying experience, including missions across the southeastern United States to help survivors of human trafficking reach safety, gives him a unique perspective on the challenges and opportunities facing the network.

-In his professional life, Trey serves as Vice President of Administration for The Rochford Companies, overseeing real estate development, property management, and hospitality operations across Middle Tennessee and North Alabama. he leverages his leadership and financial expertise to further strengthen Freedom Aviation Network’s long-term planning and growth.
+In his professional life, Trey serves as Vice President of Administration for The Rochford Companies, overseeing real estate development, property management, and hospitality operations across Middle Tennessee and North Alabama.
+He leverages his leadership and financial expertise to further strengthen Freedom Aviation Network’s long-term planning and growth.

-• Joe Creecy
+Joe Creecy

 Joe has been interested in aviation his entire life, and obtained his private pilot license in 2012.
 After purchasing a Cessna 182R in 2014, he obtained his instrument rating, tailwheel endorsement, seaplane rating, commercial license, multi-engine rating, and Cirrus certificate.